Bond 2025

 Forest Hills Elementary

-- Construct a new school building for Forest Hills Elementary at its current site
+- Construct a new school building for Forest Hills Elementary at its current site.

-- Make right-of-way improvements to the parking lot, sidewalks, and neighborhood traffic patterns
+- Make right-of-way improvements to the parking lot, sidewalks, and neighborhood traffic patterns.

 If LOSD voters pass the bond measure in November 2025, construction at Forest Hills would begin in 2026.
-During construction, the school community would be housed at Uplands and move into the new school in the fall 2028.
+During construction, the school community would be housed at Uplands and move into the new school in the fall of 2028.

 Hallinan Elementary